opentiny/tiny-charts/CONTRIBUTING.md

 #### Commit Message

-The commit message should be in the form of a `type(scope): description of the message`, e.g. `fix(line-chart): [xAxis, yAxis] fix xxx bug`.
+The commit message should be in the form of a `type(scope): description of the message`, e.g. `fix(line-chart): fix xxx bug`.

 1. type: must be one of build, chore, ci, docs, feat, fix, perf, refactor, revert, release, style, test, improvement.

-2. scope.
+2. scope:

-- Component name under the package name in the `packages` directory, e.g., `line-chart, bar-chart, flow-chart ......`
-- The name of the folder to use: e.g.: `gulp, internals/playwright-config, sites`
-- The name of the component (lowercase, center dot): e.g.: `line-chart, organization-chart ......`
+- The name of the component (lowercase, center dot): e.g.: `line-chart, bar-chart, flow-chart`

 #### Pull Request Title

 1. The specification of the title is the same as the commit information, which is entered in the form of `type(scope): description information`.

-2. **e2e test** of trigger components: Adding '[componentName1, componentName2]' to the Pull Request title will execute test cases for componentName1, componentName2, and declare this structure when changes to code affect components.

-   - Note: The `github action` in this project identifies test e2e use cases to be executed by matching the component names declared by `[componentName1, componentName2]` with the path names in the `examples/sites/demos` directory.
-(Because running the full test case is too time consuming)

-   - When modifying a sub-component of a component, such as the `col` component, which has no corresponding examples and test cases, the `layout` component should be tested, because the `col` component is a sub-component of the `layout` component.
-The PR title can be: `fix(col): [layout] xxxxxxxxxxxxxx`

-3. Example title:
+2. Example title:

+- Adding new features to the line-chart component:  `feat(line-chart): xxxxxxxxxxxxxxx`
+- Fixed bug in line-chart component @opentiny/tiny-charts: `fix(line-chart): xxxxxxxxxxxxxx`
-- Supplement alert component document: `docs(alert): [alert] xxxxxxxxxxxxxxx`, `docs(site): [alert] xxxxxxxxxxxxxxx`
+- Supplement line-chart component document: `docs(alert): xxxxxxxxxxxxxxx`
-- Supplement alet component test case: `test(alert): [alert] xxxxxxxxxxxxxx`
+- Supplement line-chart component test case: `test(alert): xxxxxxxxxxxxxx`
-- Fixed bug in alet component @opentiny/tiny-charts: `fix(line-chart): [alert] xxxxxxxxxxxxxx`

 #### Pull Request Description